 To polish glasses, we recommend holding them bowl side down over a pan of steamy water with a spoonful of white vinegar added.
 Then polish with a cloth, tea towel or, our favourite, a smooth microfibre cloth.
 You can also use this trick on cutlery to add extra sparkle to your table setting.

 Ironing your tablecloth really makes a big difference to how your table looks.
 The easiest way is to spread it on the table and iron it there.
-Don’t use steam or too high a heat if your table is delicate, and use a foam mat underneath if you have one.
+It's best to do this with a foam mat table protector.
+Don’t use steam or too high a heat if your table is delicate.

 Tableday tip: Winter table settings are all about creating sparkly warmth when it’s gloomy outside.
 Our kits have plenty of light-catching elements, and your glasses and cutlery will add the final flourish.

 5. Add extras

 There are lots of extras you can add to your dining table to create an easy Christmas centrepiece.
 If you have any candles or tealight holders around your house, bring them to the table to create more magical candlelight.
 Add small Christmas trees you may have elsewhere, or other festive ornaments such as baubles, nutcrackers or reindeer.

 Make your own DIY Christmas table decorations by collecting pine cones and scattering them along the centre.
 Clip small fronds of pine tree or holly from outside and pop in a bud vase or use as a napkin decoration.
 Tie ribbon from presents around bud vases or the base of candlesticks.

 Tableday tip: If you’re a keen tablescaper, our kits provide a brilliant base for wherever your imagination takes you.
 We’d love to see any additions you make!